 Why Micro Moments Matter

 Today’s marketing is all about finding new moments and learning how to respond to each of them.
 Micro-moments matter now more than ever before because people are engaging in these moments more than ever before.
-Not only that, they are increasingly using these moments to define their choices.
+Not only that, but they are also increasingly using these moments to define their choices.
 Therefore, making use of micro-moments is not only a question of relevance but also of taking part in influencing how your consumers choose!

 As always, feel free to reach out to us if you need any help with your digital marketing campaigns.
 That’s all for now, cheers!